Your chewing gum is made from trees. Well, it used to be.

 If you suspect polyphagous shot hole borers have found your trees, please contact your local County Extension Office right away.

 Conks are woody, shelf-like structures produced by some fungi.
-These fruiting bodies are often seen on trees and they can indicate fungal diseases, such as canker rot.
+These fruiting bodies are often seen on trees and they can indicate fungal diseases, such as canker rot or butt rot.

 Conks are the reproductive form of a large group of fungi known as polypores.
 Polypores are mostly found in the bark, trunks, and branches of trees, though some are found in the soil.
 Polypores play major roles in the decomposition of wood, so their presence often indicates decay.
 Polypores are also important in nutrient cycling, so they aren’t all bad.
 This is a large, diverse group but they all have conks in common.